spork-it/spork-lang/README.md

 ## Why Lisp?

-Spork is a Lisp because we believe in **Homoiconicity**: the code is represented by the language's own data structures.
+Spork is a Lisp because we believe in Homoiconicity: the code is represented by the language's own data structures.

 1.  **Metaprogramming:** Because code is data, you can write code that writes code (Macros).
 This allows you to add features that look like language primitives (like the `match` or `unless` examples above) without waiting for the compiler developers to implement them.
 2.  **Structural Editing:** Tools like Parinfer or Paredit make editing code structurally (moving entire blocks, expressions, or function bodies) significantly faster and less error-prone than editing line-based languages like Python.
 3.  **Expression Oriented:** In Spork, almost everything is an expression that returns a value. `if`, `let`, and `do` blocks all return values, reducing the need for temporary variables and side effects.

+> Lisp's superpower is treating code as data, which means Spork can grow with you, not just run what you write.
+It's like having a language that politely asks: "Would you like to customize the universe today?"

 ## Under the Hood